 Knowing these few things, soil, zone, sun, water, (and keeping it simple) you’ll be able to have a better idea of what plants will do best for your garden.
 Just like most areas in life, trial and error play a big part in gardening, but if you do your homework before hand, those errors will be fewer and far between.

-I’ve gathered some handy links that will be helpful for beginning your planning:
+Some handy links that will be helpful for beginning to plan your garden:

 USDA Cooperative Extension Offices Nationwide (this is who will help you with information on getting a soil sample test done)

 How about you, do you have any gardening preparation tips to share?
 What about a gardening book or resource?
 Are you thinking about a new variety to grow this year?
 Do share.